Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/workflows/overview.md

 ## Guides

-* [Failover](/messages-and-workflows-apis/workflows/guides/failover): how to set up your account and environment to send a message using Viber with fallback to SMS
+* [Failover](/messages-and-workflows-apis/workflows/guides/failover): how to set up your account and environment to send a message using Facebook Messenger with fallback to SMS.

 ## Building Blocks

-* [Send a message with failover](/messages-and-workflows-apis/workflows/building-blocks/send-a-message-with-failover): the core details of how to use the Workflows API for sending messages with failover
+* [Send a message with failover](/messages-and-workflows-apis/workflows/building-blocks/send-a-message-with-failover): the core details of how to use the Workflows API for sending messages with failover.

 ## Reference